IvetteMcDermott/SebsStoreToys/readme_docs/md_files/design.md

 ## **Design** <br>

-For this project had been work a dark mode and bit of a 'gaming style', cards with effects on hover, accordions, colours that look near to neon, with shadows for a resemblance to 3D visual.
+For this project had been worked a dark mode and bit of a 'gaming style', cards with effects on hover, image accordions, colours that look near to neon, with shadows for a resemblance to 3D visual.

 ### **Color Scheme**
 <br>
-The colours that had been pick as follow, generated in :
+The colours that had been picked as follow, generated in :

 [Coolors](https://coolors.co/00c2d1-296eb4-ff7d00-2f2f2f-000000).